leamsigc/hub-example/content/index.md

             content: "Personalized Baby base on your Unique life experience, We will give you the best names possible and Meaningful Names"
         -   name: 'twitter:description'
             content:  "Find the perfect baby name tailored to your preferences with NameNest!
 Explore unique, meaningful, and culturally significant baby names that match your style, values, and heritage."

 ---
+:OgImage{component="PageOg" image="https://red-onion-restaurant-41dbe.web.app/assets/Breakfast/breakfast3.png" title="Hello from the NameNest" description="Personalized Baby base on your Unique life experience, We will give you the best names possible and Meaningful Names"}

 ::Hero-component-secondary
 ---